nicholaspung/portfolio2/content/about/index.md

 ---

 I'm Nicholas Pung, a full-stack software developer who dabbles with nutrition and philosophy.

-I aim to build applications that are useful for myself and for others who have the same idea as me.
+I aim to build applications that are useful for myself and for others while being highly usable and highly actionable for the user.

-I work as a full-time web developer at Vegas.com and studying computer science fundamentals.
+I work as a full-time web developer at Vegas.com and am currently studying computer science fundamentals.

 ### Recommended Podcast Listens: